dchen278/RPG/readme.md

 ## Changelog:

 v4:
--Latest version, located in main directory.
+*Latest version, located in main directory.
--Added subclasses for Protagonist and Monster -Modified YoRPG driver class to allow player to choose one of the Protagonist subclasses and incorporated random encounters with Monster subclasses.
+*Added subclasses for Protagonist and Monster *Modified YoRPG driver class to allow player to choose one of the Protagonist subclasses and incorporated random encounters with Monster subclasses.
--Subclasses for Protagonist and Monster have new about() method that returns a description of the class.
+*Subclasses for Protagonist and Monster have new about() method that returns a description of the class.
--Added Driver Mods to YoRPG.java
+*Added Driver Mods to YoRPG.java
 v3:
--Fixed bugs in Character.java from v2.
+*Fixed bugs in Character.java from v2.
--Instance variables protection changed from public to protected.
+*Instance variables protection changed from public to protected.
 v2:
--Created accessor methods for each attribute of a Character.
+*Created accessor methods for each attribute of a Character.
 v1:
--Created Character.java, a superclass for Monster.java and Protagonist.java
+*Created Character.java, a superclass for Monster.java and Protagonist.java
 v0:
--Made YoRPG compilable.
+*Made YoRPG compilable.
--Added Monster.java and Protagonist.java
+*Added Monster.java and Protagonist.java

 ## New Classes: